lor95/cv_cer_project/README.md

 _OpenCV_ currently supports 3 different types of patterns; in our case a predetermined chessboard pattern is defined inside `_data/calibration_input.xml`.
 We provide a chessboard pattern in _PDF_ at the following path: `extras/CHESSBOARD_pattern.pdf`; or it can also be downloaded directly from the [official source](https://docs.opencv.org/3.4/pattern.png).
 For a good calibration it's recommended to use as many samples (frames, node `<Calibrate_NrOfFrameToUse>`) as possible, at least 20.
 The chessboard must be rigid, because if it's wrinkled or flopping around it will affect calibration.
 Moreover, the chessboard must take up as much of the camera view as possible.
 During calibration, the chessboard must be rotated and skewed.
 At the end of the calibration phase, an output `_data/calibration_output.xml` file is generated.
 The core of our interest is `<camera_matrix>` (_Camera Matrix_), which describes the mapping of a pinhole camera from 3D points in the world to 2D points in an image.
-In here `fx` and `fy` are represented, respectively being the focal length on the abscissas and the focal length on the ordinates (in pixels) of the camera in use.
+In here two variables are represented, `fx` and `fy`, respectively being the focal length on the abscissas and the focal length on the ordinates (in pixels) of the camera in use.
 These values ​​are also linked by the equation `fy = fx * a`, where `a` is the _aspect ratio_, defined among the calibration parameters.
 If `a = 1` then `fy = fx = F`, where `F` is the _focal length_ (in pixels) of the camera.

 ![Alt camera matrix](https://docs-assets.developer.apple.com/published/ffb3831f78/b127969e-7bf7-414b-800b-5b8c20e2b610.png)